-Thanks to an integration with WordPress, Zendesk is the best solution for wordpress ticketing system.
-Blog comments are automatically converted into tickets, making it possible to use business rules, automations, and other great Zendesk feature.
-You can also add a Zendesk feedback tab to your wordpress site, so users can access to your knowledge base, submit a ticket, or even initiate a live chat session.
+Thanks to an integration with WordPress, Zendesk is the best solution for a WordPress ticketing system.
+Blog comments are automatically converted into tickets, making it possible to use business rules, automations, and other great Zendesk features.
+You can also add a Zendesk feedback tab to your wordpress site, so users can access your knowledge base, submit a ticket, or even initiate a live chat session.

-Zendesk's Single Sign On feature could be for you: This way, your users won't have to login to Zendesk to submit tickets, check their progress or comment in community forums.
-Did your eyes perk up learning you could take comments and turn them into tickets?
-Zendesk allows you to do just that; take a conversation offline or escalate a question — and your customers won't feel a thing until you've come to a solve.
+Zendesk's Single Sign On feature simplifies everything.
+With this feature, your users won't have to login to Zendesk to submit tickets, check their progress, or comment in community forums.
+Did your eyes just light up learning you could take comments and turn them into tickets?
+Zendesk allows you to do just that: take a conversation offline or escalate a question — your customers won't notice until you've come to a solution.